-How does gratitude make me happier?
 Gratitude is strongly correlated to positive emotions and good experiences, and the reason why is very simple to explain.
-When you are grateful, you are always remembered about positive events and experiences in your life.
+When you are grateful, you are remembered of positive events and experiences in your life.
 Being grateful for these things allows your mind to think of these positive events, which encourages a positive mindset.
 A positive mindset is scientifically proven to be a factor of long-term happiness.

 This is just one explanation of how gratitude makes us happier.
 In this article, I’ll show you 3 examples of why being grateful makes us happy, with actual examples from different people I’ve met over the years.

-There are two ways that I am going to answer this question: by showing the results of actual studies on the topic (research) and by showing you multiple anecdotal examples.
-I believe that a combination of these 2 is the best way to help you understand just how much gratitude can improve our happiness.
+So how does gratitude lead to happiness?
+There are two ways to answer this question: by showing the results of actual studies on the topic and by showing you multiple anecdotal examples.

 Research on gratitude and happiness